gsoft-inc/sg-orbit/README.md

 Otherwise use `yarn`.

-## Good to remember
+## Gotcha to remember

+### --ignore-scripts

-Bootstrap specify "--ignore-scripts" to yarn install because otherwise semantic-ui will try to reinstall everytime we do a yarn install.
-Haven't found any other way to prevent it.
+The `bootstrap` command specify `--ignore-scripts` to yarn install because otherwise semantic-ui will try to reinstall everytime a `yarn install` is executed.
+I haven't found any other way to prevent it.

-Chromaticqa is inconsistant if we load a custom font
+### Chromatic QA & custom font

+The Storybook configuration doesn't load the *Calibre* custom font if the app is started by the chromatic CLI because visual tests offer inconsistent results when a custom font is loaded.
+Not sure why.

+## License

+Copyright © 2019, Groupe Sharegate inc. This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.

 # TODO